 Colcannon - Irish potatoes and cabbage

-- 2 tbsp butter 25g, or more as needed
+- 2 tablespoon butter or more as needed

 - Peel and dice the potatoes then set to boil in a pot of boiling water, lightly salted.
 Simmer until tender to a knifepoint then drain.